quayzar/git-optimized-wordpress/README.md

  5. Load the project URL in a browser window.
 Complete the WordPress installation form and submit.
  6. Log into the WordPress backend.
  7. Click `Settings > Permalinks`, then update the Permalink structures and save.
 If you don't receive the "Permalinks structure updated" success message, adjust write permissions on `.htaccess` and try again.
- 8. FIXTHIS >> theme
+ 8. FIXTHIS >> theme || parent themes via COMPOSER
- 9. FIXTHIS >> plugins
+ 9. FIXTHIS >> plugins via COMPOSER

 You should now have a working installation of WordPress that's optimized for version control.
 Run `git status` again, to confirm no untracked files or unexpected modifications.

 Deploy a project
 ----------------
 When you're ready to deploy your project (say, to your dev environment on your remote host) start by cloning your project repository to the new environment, then repeat **Configure an instance** above.

+FIXTHIS: Install and run Composer to install plugins

 Frequently Asked Questions
 --------------------------